 College football’s national title game is the culmination of two teams clawing their way to the top with hopes of taking home the NCAA championship.
-The 2022 edition is slated to take place in Indianapolis on Jan.
-10. That game, which will feature the two winners of the New Year’s Eve semifinal games, will kick off at 8 p.m.
+The game will feature the two winners of the National semifinal games and typically kicks off at 7:30 p.m.
 ET.

-While we don’t yet know which teams will be vying for the title, betting favorites already are beginning to emerge.
-Read on for more information on the College Football Playoff National Championship game and how to bet on it in Ohio.
+While we don’t know which teams will vie for the title yet, betting favorites are already beginning to emerge.
+See below for more on how to bet the College Football Playoff National Championship game in Ohio.

 NCAAF National Championship odds

-The odds for which team could potentially hoist the crown on the college football kingdom will continue to shift as NCAA games take place, teams continue to win or lose, and the best showcase their dominance.
-The NCAA Football Championship odds feed below contains the latest lines on the various contenders for the 2022 championship:
+NCAA Championship odds shift as NCAA games ae played and the best showcase their dominance.
+The NCAA Football Championship odds feed below contains the latest lines for the next College Football championship:

 How futures bets work